rancher/docs/content/rancher/v2.x/en/istio/v2.5/configuration-reference/selectors-and-scrape/_index.md

 This enables monitoring across namespaces by giving Prometheus additional scrape configurations.

 The usability tradeoff is that  all of Prometheus' `additionalScrapeConfigs` are maintained in a single Secret.
-This could make upgrading difficult if monitoring is already deployed with additionalScrapeConfigs prior to installing Istio.
+This could make upgrading difficult if monitoring is already deployed with additionalScrapeConfigs before installing Istio.

 1. If starting a new install, **Click** the **rancher-monitoring** chart, then in **Chart Options** click **Edit as Yaml**.
 1. If updating an existing installation, click on **Upgrade**, then in **Chart Options** click **Edit as Yaml**.